dokkev/obsidian-valut/PLATO/PLATO Embedded System/CAN Protocol Overview.md

 ![[Pasted image 20231102141730.png]]

 In the physical layer, CAN is consisted of two wires: CAN-High and CAN-Low.
 The voltage difference between the determines the bit.
 If there is a voltage difference of 2V between CAN-High and CAN-Low, it becomes a dominant voltage which yield bit 0.
-On the other hand  if there is a little or no difference
+On the other hand the bit is 1 if there is a little or no difference a.k.a recessive voltage